croiden/car-rental-app/README.md

 ![Tests coverage](docs/test-coverage.png)

+### Suggested Improvements:
+Here are a few enhancements that can be made to improve the codebase and user experience:

+Car List View:

+- Implement Pagination or Infinite Scroll: Improve performance by loading cars in chunks, especially when handling a large dataset.
+- Add Sorting Options: Enable sorting by parameters such as model, vendor, booked by, and booking time to enhance user navigation and usability.

+Search Functionality:

+- Autocomplete Suggestions: As the user types in the search bar, display a dropdown with matching results.
+This improves discoverability and reduces typing effort.

+Return Car Flow:

+- Add Search Dropdown for Return Location: In addition to map-based selection, offer a search dropdown for users to quickly find and select their return location.
+This assists users who may not be comfortable using the map.

 ## Below README content was auto generated during the template creation process:

 # React + TypeScript + Vite